ISI-MIP/attrici/README.md

 ## Usage

-This code is currently taylored to run on the supercomputer at the Potsdam Institute for Climate Impact Research.
+The parallelization part to run large datasets is currently taylored to the supercomputer at the Potsdam Institute for Climate Impact Research using the [slurm scheduler](https://slurm.schedmd.com/documentation.html).
 Generalizing it into a package is ongoing work.
 We use the GNU compiler as the many parallel compile jobs through jobarrays and JIT compilation conflict with the few Intel licenses.

 `module purge`